 - place students in top graduate programs

-Linguistics Program faculty are engaged in an ongoing process of assessing the effectiveness of the program in meeting the above goals.
+Linguistics Department faculty are engaged in an ongoing process of assessing the effectiveness of the department in meeting the above goals.
 Assessment includes the following:

 - evaluating and improving the effectiveness of course design and content

 - evaluating and improving the senior capstone colloquium experience